janspoerer/janspoerer.github.io/_posts/2022-07-24-project-portfolio.markdown

 * University of St. Gallen
     * Completed Ph.D. courses in econometrics, natural language processing, and software for AI (S4AI).
 * Spoerico GmbH
-    * Incorporated a GmbH to bundle my business activities in a more professional corporate structure/legal entity.
-I previously settled all business-related activities via myself as a natural person.
+    * Incorporated a GmbH to bundle my business activities into a more professional corporate structure/legal entity to reduce personal liability and to reduce my tax burden.
     * Developed a massive scraper-based product for a large HR/recruitment agency (Personalvermittlung/Headhunter).
     * Failed to get a permanent software-as-a-service contract.
-    * Put the scraper in my shelf, maybe it becomes useful later.
+    * Put the scraper on my shelf; maybe it becomes useful later.
 (A partner and I own all rights.)

 ### 2020